John 'Doc' Yallaly was a legendary figure — on and off — the baseball ...

 “Usually,” Crosnoe said, “we would not play on a Thursday, because Thursday was his ‘poker night.’”

-Yallaly played poker until the end of his life and, in the end, he had assistance from his daughter, Kathy Coffman, who would read him the cards because of his loss of vision.
+Yallaly played poker until the end of his life, and at the end, he had assistance from his daughter, Kathy Coffman, who would read him the cards because of his loss of vision.

 On Friday, Yallaly was buried at St. Mary Cemetery in Cape Girardeau, with a deck of cards and a 50-cent piece from his poker playing.

-Crosnoe, who went rabbit hunting with Yallaly in the offseason, said there were times during doubleheaders when he “would want to sit out one of the games, so I could just sit and talk with ‘Doc.’”
+Crosnoe, who went rabbit hunting with Yallaly in the off-season, said there were times in doubleheaders where he “would want to sit out one of the games, so I could just sit and talk with ‘Doc.’”

 “He was kind of a second dad to a lot of us,” Crosnoe said.
 “He would come to our high school games.